The mainstay of EB care is daily, meticulous skin and wound care.

 Precautions: Not recommended for third degree burns.
 If sensitive to cattle (bovine) products, you should not use Promogran products.

-Here are some collagen dressings MPCS can provide:
+Here are some collagen dressings AHPCS can provide:

 - Endoform (Hollister)